Why do Wild Challenge?

 “Not only would the award activities support our curriculum aims but they would take us outside, making the most of this unique opportunity to enjoy and explore our environment while the world seemed to pause.
 With each project, children were able to accompany their outdoor experiences with curriculum objectives.
 Work on minibeasts, trees and plants fulfilled objectives in our Science curriculum and gave us a catalyst for instruction writing.”

 The RSPB is an official Learning Destination for the Children's University™ Passport to Learning.
 The Wild Challenge is a Children's University™ Learning Activity and earns you passport stamps.
-For every award level of the Wild Challenge you complete, you'll receive a sticker worth 6 hours to add to your passport.
 To find out more about the Children's University™ and how children can take part and get their Passport to Learning, visit the Children's University™ website.